-Since 1 January 2018, SGL Group has been recording provisions on performing loans under the IFRS9 accounting standard.
-This assessment is based on statistical models for assessing probabilities of default and potential losses in the event of default, which take into account a prospective analysis based on macroeconomic scenarios.
+SGL Group records its provisions, under IFRS9 accounting standards.
+The assessment is based on statistical models for assessing probabilities of default and potential losses in the event of default, which take into account a prospective analysis based on macroeconomic scenarios.
 SGL Group's cost of risk could be negatively impacted by a proven or anticipated deterioration in the quality of the outstanding loan portfolios or macroeconomic prospects.
-In addition, IFRS 9 accounting standard principles and provisioning models could be pro-cyclical in the event of a sharp and sudden deterioration in the environment or result in enhanced volatility in the event of fluctuations in the economic prospects.
+In addition, IFRS 9 accounting standard principles and provisioning models could be procyclical in the event of a sharp and sudden deterioration in the environment or result in enhanced volatility in the event of fluctuations in the economic prospects.
 This could lead to a significant and/or not fully anticipated change in the cost of risk and therefore in SGL Group's results.